vmware/vic/tests/test-cases/Group1-Docker-Commands/1-45-Docker-Container-Network.md

 This test requires that a vSphere server is running and available

 # Test Steps:
-1. Deploy VIC appliance to the vSphere server with centos6.9 as containerVM
+1. Deploy VIC appliance to the vSphere server with custom iso as containerVM
 2. Run an tomcat container with a mapped port and verify the server is up and running:
 `docker run --name tomcat1 -d -p 8080:8080 tomcat:alpine`
 3. Run an tomcat container on the specific container network: